Board of Directors - Officers

 With her background in sales (Regional Sales Manager for Whitehall Laboratories), Program development for Brandeis University’s Women’s Studies Research Center, and fundraising for the Rivers School, Sandy has been a member of our Board for many years and has played a major role in our event planning, outreach programs for the community, and fundraising efforts.
 She brings a wealth of knowledge of the broader Boston community (graduate of Boston University), strategic business contacts, and managerial organizational execution.
 Her energy, generosity of spirit, loyalty and commitment to the Vilna, and her creative thinking has been essential to our success.
 Contributing to the program committee and the annual Tribute Benefit and a past Vice President, she is a valued advisor to the immediate past and current President.

 Dr. Robert Thurer graduated from Dartmouth College and received an MD from Harvard Medical School.
-Trained as a thoracic and cardiac surgeon at Massachusetts General Hospital, he was affiliated with Beth Israel Medical Center for 25 years.
-Robert is a Beacon Hill resident and has been extremely active in the Jewish community.
-He is an active board member of Temple Sinai of Brookline.
-He has already been involved in the Vilna Shul organization.
-He was instrumental, along with Rebecca Kotkin, in launching our adult learning programs.
-He was generous in many ways on our community mosaic project, and he is currently serving on the Programming Committee and has been an active stakeholder in the beginning stages of our 2018 Trip to Vilnius.
+Trained as a thoracic and cardiac surgeon at Massachusetts General Hospital, he was affiliated with Beth Israel Deaconess Medical Center for 25 years.
+Bob is a Beacon Hill resident and has been involved in the Jewish community as a Vice President and board member of Temple Sinai in Brookline.
+He was instrumental, along with his wife Shari and Rebecca Kotkin, in launching our adult learning programs.
+He and Shari were supporters of our community mosaic project, and he is currently serving on the Programming Committee and has been an active stakeholder in planning our 2018 Trip to Vilnius.

 Gilbert J. Winn is the Chief Executive Officer of the Boston-based WinnCompanies, which has acquired and developed real estate holdings in excess of $2.5 billion.
 The company’s management division, WinnResidential, is the 5th largest residential property management firm in the country operating more than 90,000 units across 23 states.
 Gilbert is responsible for overseeing WinnCompanies’ property management and investment activities, as well as the real estate development activities of the firm alongside WinnDevelopment partner Larry Curtis.
 He plays a leadership role in the creation, planning, implementation and integration of the strategic vision and growth of WinnCompanies.
 Among Gilbert’s recent focuses, is the development of high-impact mixed-income and mixed-use environmentally-sustainable redevelopment projects, many of which have received awards from city and state agencies, as well as non-profits and industry associations for their impact on the community, design, sustainable features and/or historic preservation, including Preservation Massachusetts, Paul E. Tsongas Award, 2014.
 Prior to joining WinnCompanies, Gilbert was an Associate at Related Capital Company, a full-service real estate investment company based in New York City, where he originated and implemented over $150 million of equity investments in various projects throughout the United States.
 Gilbert graduated magna cum laude from the University of Pennsylvania where he earned a Bachelor of Arts studying History and Psychology.
 As a new member to the Vilna’s Board of Directors, Gilbert will serve on the Building Committee.